 On September 6, 2008, the FHFA was appointed Freddie Mac's conservator by the FHFA director.
 See "Freddie Mac - Conservatorship and Related Matters".
 The conservator has the right to transfer or sell any asset or liability of Freddie Mac, including its Guarantee obligation, without any approval, assignment or consent.
-If the conservator were to transfer Freddie Mac's Guarantee obligation to another party, holders of the

-Offered Certificates would have to rely on that party for the satisfaction of the Guarantee obligation and would be exposed to the credit risk of that party.
+If the conservator were to transfer Freddie Mac's Guarantee obligation to another party, holders of the Offered Certificates would have to rely on that party for the satisfaction of the Guarantee obligation and would be exposed to the credit risk of that party.
 Freddie Mac is also the Seller and as such has certain obligations to repurchase Mortgage Loans or make indemnification payments in the event of Material Breaches of certain representations or warranties.
-If the conservator were to transfer Freddie Mac's repurchase and indemnification obligations as Seller to another party, holders of the Certificates would have to rely on that party for satisfaction of such repurchase and indemnification obligations and would be exposed to credit risk of that party.
+If the conservator were to transfer Freddie Mac's repurchase and indemnification obligations as Seller to another party, holders of the Certificates would have to rely on that party for the certificates would have to rely on that party.